emmituomisto/project-soopeli/README.md

 ## Platform Logic & User Flow
-High-level concept of how the digital service would work:
+High-level view of how the platform would work:

 1️⃣ **Sign up & choose a path** (mentorship, career re-entry, or skill development)
 2️⃣ **Get matched** with mentors and relevant learning resources